-Are you looking for the guide on how to use FTP to Upload files to your WordPress Website?
+Are you looking for a guide on how to use FTP to upload files to your WordPress Website?

 What is File Transfer Protocol?

 So when you want to share the files between 2 or more computers on the same local network you probably use the “Share” feature.

 But what if you want to copy the files from one computer to another which is placed at the opposite side of the world.
 Probably you will use the internet but sharing folder over the internet is very uncommon and also risky from a security point of view.
 That’s where ‘File transfer protocol’ comes into play that works perfectly for sharing the data between two computers running even on different operating systems.

 In simple words, it permits you to transfer files between your computer and hosting server.

 At this point, you might be thinking of why you need FTP while there is already a media uploader inside the WordPress admin area which allows you to upload files like images, audio, video, PDF, and more other types of files.

 Why Use FTP?

 Well in the normal condition you don’t need FTP to upload or download the files at all.
 The beauty of WordPress that things are pretty straightforward that even a beginner can easily operate a website.
 WordPress allows the user to easily upload almost everything using the WordPress dashboard/admin area.
 You can also upload the themes and plugins.

 But sometimes due to some error you are unable to upload files in your WordPress thus you have to manually upload the files using File Transfer Protocol.